b0bbybaldi/OWASP-Bay-Area/android/root_avd-master/README.md

 You need the Android SDK and fresh new AVD.
 For this guide we will call it `RootAVD`.

-This was written and tested on a Nexus 5X AVD running Android 7.1 Nougat on an Ubuntu Linux host.
+This was written and tested on a Nexus 5X AVD running Android 7.1.1 (API Level 25) Nougat on an Ubuntu Linux host.
 This method _should_ work with a similar setup (Android Nougat) for the forseeable future, though future Android versions may complicate this process further.